Chain store: History

-Isidore, Benjamin and Modeste Dewachter originated the idea of the chain department store in Belgium in 1868, ten years before A&P began offering more than coffee and tea.
-They started with four locations for Maisons Dewachter (Houses of Dewachter): La Louvière, Mons, Namur and Leuze.
+Isidore, Benjamin and Modeste Dewachter originated the idea of the chain department store in Belgium in 1868, 10 years before A&P began offering more than coffee and tea.
+They started with four locations for Maisons Dewachter (Houses of Dewachter): La Louvière, Mons, Namur, and Leuze.
 They later incorporated as Dewachter frères (Dewachter Brothers) on January 1, 1875.
 The brothers offered ready-to-wear clothing for men and children and specialty clothing such as riding apparel and beachwear.
 Isidore owned 51% of the company, while his brothers split the remaining 49%.
-Under Isidore's (and later his son Louis') leadership, Maisons Dewachter would become one of the most recognized names in Belgium and France with stores in 20 cities and towns.
+Under Isidore's (and later his son Louis') leadership, Maisons Dewachter became one of the most recognized names in Belgium and France, with stores in 20 cities and towns.
 Some cities had multiple stores, such as Bordeaux, France.
 Louis Dewachter also became an internationally known landscape artist, painting under the pseudonym Louis Dewis.

 By the early 1920s, chain retailing was well established in the United States, with A&P, Woolworth's, American Stores, and United Cigar Stores being the largest.
 By the 1930s, chain stores had come of age, and stopped increasing their total market share.
 Court decisions against the chains' price-cutting appeared as early as 1906, and laws against chain stores began in the 1920s, along with legal countermeasures by chain-store groups.
 State taxes on chain stores were upheld by the U.S. Supreme Court in 1931.
-Between then and 1933, 525 chain-store tax bills were introduced in state legislatures, and by the end of 1933 special taxes on retail chains were in force in 17 states.
+Between then and 1933, 525 chain-store tax bills were introduced in state legislatures, and by the end of 1933, special taxes on retail chains were in force in 17 states.